Cheesecakes, Gemma's Best Recipes

 Hi Bold Bakers!

-If you’re a fan of cheesecake, then you have to give this a go!
-Its texture is seriously out of this world!
+If you, like me, are a fan of cheesecake, then you have to give this one a go, its texture is seriously out of this world!
+I personally love the addition of lemon here, it really makes the vanilla flavor shine.

 What Is New York Cheesecake?